Pawpaw Trees

 Zone Compatibility

-Your climate plays an important role in whether an pawpaw tree will produce fruit or even survive.
-Before ordering a tree, make sure its recommended hardiness zone range includes your area.
-Our pawpaw trees grow well in zones 4-8, which covers most of the country.
+Your climate plays an important role in whether a pawpaw tree will produce fruit or even survive.
+Pawpaw trees grow best in USDA hardiness zones 4-8, which covers most of the United States.
+Before purchasing, check that your area falls within this range to ensure the best growing conditions for pawpaw trees.

 Proper Pollination